-- In any snapshot(s) to include requirements in any even just one of the snapshots you selected - Not in any snapshot(s) to exclude requirements that are in any even just one of the snapshots you selected - 5 Relationships connect a primary and a secondary class.
+- In any snapshot(s) to include requirements in any even just one of the snapshots you selected - Not in any snapshot(s) to exclude requirements that are in any even just one of the snapshots you selected - 5 Class, Graphical and Traceability Report only: Relationships connect a primary and a secondary class.
 Select relationships from the Relationships list, and select In or Not In to specify whether they should be included in the query.
 You can include only one relationship constraint in a query.